-- 15.1 The College will use the recommendations set out in the Department of Education 'Searching, Screening and Confiscation' as guidance. - 15.2 College staff can search students with their consent for any item. - 15.3 The College is not required to inform parents or carers before a search takes place or to seek their consent to search their child. - 15.4 The College may choose to search a student if they suspect that a student may be in possession of any items that are set out as banned within this policy. - 15.5 The College may choose to search a student if they suspect that they are in possession of an item that does not belong to them. - 15.6 If there is a need to search a student, the search will typically be conducted with a member of SLT present, and at least one other member of the College staff. - 15.7 There must always be at least two members of staff present when conducting the search, one of which will always be of the same gender to that of the student being searched. - 15.8 The search will typically be conducted within a room, rather than a public or communal area within the College and every attempt will be made for the process to be carried out in a discreet and sensitive manner. - 15.9 A member of SLT can carry out a search of a student of the opposite sex and without a witness present, but only where they reasonably believe that there is a risk that serious harm will be caused to a person if the search is not conducted immediately and where it is not reasonably practicable to summon another member of staff. - 15.10 Where College staff believe that the search is justified and proportionate, a student does not have the right to refuse. - 15.11 If a student refuses to be searched, and College staff have reasonable grounds to believe that they have an item that is harmful or dangerous, they may search the student without their consent. - 15.12 If a student continues to refuse to give their consent the student will be placed in an isolated room, supervised by two members of staff and both their parents/carers and the police will be contacted. - 15.13 Students who refuse to be searched, and therefore refuse to comply, will incur a sanction, in line with this policy. - 15.14 Where a search has taken place, whether a prohibited item has been found or not, parents/carers will be notified of the search and the outcome.
+- 15.1 The School will use the recommendations set out in the Department of Education 'Searching, Screening and Confiscation' as guidance. - 15.2 School staff can search students with their consent for any item.
+The school may use a wand style detector to check for possession of banned items such as a mobile phone or suspected weapon (including on entrance to exam halls).
+This scan will be limited to a wave past of clothing and not involve actual physical contact. - 15.3 The School is not required to inform parents or carers before a search takes place or to seek their consent to search their child. - 15.4 The School may choose to search a student if they suspect that a student may be in possession of any items that are set out as banned within this policy. - 15.5 The School may choose to search a student if they suspect that they are in possession of an item that does not belong to them. - 15.6 If there is a need to search a student, the search will typically be conducted with a member of SLT present, and at least one other member of the School staff. - 15.7 There must always be at least two members of staff present when conducting the search, one of which will always be of the same gender to that of the student being searched. - 15.8 The search will typically be conducted within a room, rather than a public or communal area within the School and every attempt will be made for the process to be carried out in a discreet and sensitive manner. - 15.9 A member of SLT can carry out a search of a student of the opposite sex and without a witness present, but only where they reasonably believe that there is a risk that serious harm will be caused to a person if the search is not conducted immediately and where it is not reasonably practicable to summon another member of staff. - 15.10 Where School staff believe that the search is justified and proportionate, a student does not have the right to refuse. - 15.11 If a student refuses to be searched, and School staff have reasonable grounds to believe that they have an item that is harmful or dangerous, they may search the student without their consent. - 15.12 If a student continues to refuse to give their consent the student will be placed in an isolated room, supervised by two members of staff and both their parents/carers and the police will be contacted. - 15.13 Students who refuse to be searched, and therefore refuse to comply, will incur a sanction, in line with this policy. - 15.14 Where a search has taken place, whether a prohibited item has been found or not, parents/carers will be notified of the search and the outcome.